Garlin Murl Conner: Military service

 Conner, who was generally known by his middle name, which he originally spelled "Merle," was a selectee for the military and entered the U.S. Army on 1 March 1941 in Louisville, Kentucky.
 He completed his basic training at Fort Lewis, Washington where he became a member of K Company, 3rd Battalion, 7th Infantry Regiment, 3rd Infantry Division.
 After training with his division at Fort Lewis, he was sent with the 3rd Infantry Division to Camp Ord, California and Fort Pickett, Virginia for further combat training.

 On 23 October 1942, Conner and his division departed the United States from Norfolk, Virginia, to fight in the European-African-Middle Eastern theater of operations arriving on 8 November for the invasion of French North Africa.
 He participated in four amphibious assault landings and eight campaigns including the Anzio Campaign in Italy during which he earned his second Silver Star (Bronze Oak Leaf Cluster).
 He was promoted to technical sergeant on 13 January 1944.
-He was discharged on 27 June 1944, and commissioned a second lieutenant on 28 June 1944.
+He was commissioned a second lieutenant on 28 June 1944.
 On 29 December 1944, he was promoted to first lieutenant.

 Conner was awarded four Silver Stars for gallantry in action: in October 1943, 30 January 1944, 11 September 1944, and 3 February 1945.
-He was also awarded the Bronze Star Medal, and three Purple Hearts for being wounded in action on 6 March 1944, in August, and in September 1944.
+He was also awarded the Bronze Star Medal, and at least three Purple Hearts for being wounded in action on 6 March 1944, in August, and in September 1944.
+He said he was wounded seven times, but the number of Purple Hearts cannot be confirmed because his military records were destroyed in a fire at the St. Louis records center in 1973.
 He was presented the Distinguished Service Cross from Lieutenant General Alexander Patch, the Commander of the Seventh Army, for extraordinary heroism during a German counterattack with six tanks and 600 infantrymen on 24 January 1945, near Houssen, France.
 Recently returned to his unit from the hospital, intelligence staff officer Lt.
 Conner volunteered to go forward to direct artillery fire against the German counterattack.
 The enemy got so close that Lt.
 Conner had to call artillery fire directly on his own position, leading to the death of more than 50 Germans and stopping the assault.

 In March 1945, Conner was sent back to the U.S. and was honorably discharged on 22 June 1945.
 He was honored in an event in Albany, Kentucky in May 1945, at which Alvin C. York of nearby Pall Mall, Tennessee, the most noted Medal of Honor winner of World War I, was a speaker.